 Economic Performance

-Most economic outlooks, such as those from the Asian Development Bank (ADB) and the World Bank, highlight external economic troubles.
-These troubles include global financial volatility caused by American and European markets, as well as continuing shocks from the Russian invasion of Ukraine.
-These factors can negatively affect economic developments in Indonesia.
-However, in general, and despite some external risks, the macroeconomic performance of Indonesia is viewed very positively by the aforementioned financial institutions.
+Most economic forecasts – such as those from the Asian Development Bank (ADB) and the World Bank – have regarded these ambitions with skepticism, pointing to external economic headwinds.
+These include global financial volatility originating in American and European markets, as well as ongoing shocks from Russia’s invasion of Ukraine.
+These factors may adversely affect economic developments in Indonesia.
+However, despite some external risks, these international institutions generally view Indonesia’s macroeconomic performance very positively.

 Output strength